joinpursuit/Pursuit-Core-CSS-Selectors-Lab/README.md

 - Assign a class named `important` to all header tags and make them all underlined and bold.
 DONE
 - Give the h2 header with the text "Here are some of my Skills!" a unique id `skills-header` and make turn it RebeccaPurple in color.
 DONE
-- All links that end in .com should be the color green after the link is visited.
+- All links that end in .com should be the color green after the link is visited.DONE
 - Give the unordered list of links a class name of `links-list` and make it have a 🌐 symbol (`https://github.githubassets.com/images/icons/emoji/unicode/1f310.png`) as a bullet point.
 DONE
 - In all ordered lists change only the last child element to be bold.
+DONE
 - Give <a> elements with an href ending ".com" a hover effect of turning red.
+DONE
 - Give all other <a> elements with an href a hover effect of turning orange.
+DONE
 - Center all text inside the body.
 DONE
 - Give your languages unordered list an id of `language-list`, and change its font to be in italics.
+DONE
 - Make the second p tag in the div have the a background-color of rgba(0,0,0,.5).
+DONE

 ## Extra problems from w3school